pwesterbaan/lander_lecture_notes/README.md

 # Lander Lecture Notes
-This repository contains notes to be used for while lecturing at Lander University.
+This repository contains notes to be used while lecturing at Lander University.

 The main files are `math???Notes.{pdf,tex}` which inherit their styling from `mathNotesPreamble.tex`.
 The `subfile` package is used to import each section's source file, contained in the `subfiles` directory, into the main `math???Notes.tex` file.